Cascading Style Sheets (CSS) is a style sheet language used for describing the look and formatting of a document.

 - Box Model-allows to add a border around elements, and to define space between elements

 - Text Effects-allows changes to the hyphenation, whitespace, and justification of text in documents.

 - Multiple Column Layout: allows designers to display their content in multiple columns

 1st Web Studio is a Full-Service Web Design Company known for establishing solid business and personal relationships with all clients.
-Our high-end web design services are delivered on time and on an affordable budget.
+Our high-end web design services are delivered on time and an affordable budget.
 Contact us for an initial consultation to discuss your ideas and vision for the new site and begin to generate new business online today.
-Also check us out on Facebook and Twitter
+Also, check us out on Facebook and Twitter